Superadditivity-based valid inequalities and asymptotic bounds for the vehicle routing problem with stochastic demands: Properties of the recourse function

 \end{definition}

-\citet{parada2024disaggregated} showed that, under the monotonicity property, the expected recourse cost of a feasible path is larger than or equal to that of any of its subsequences.
-We recall this result in Theorem \ref{thm:DTD_monotonic_subseq}, and show in Theorem \ref{thm:OR_non_monotonic_subseq} that it does not extend to the OR policy.
+Under the monotonicity property, \cite{parada2024disaggregated} showed that the expected recourse cost of a feasible path is higher than or equal to that of any of its subsequences.
+This result, which we recall in Proposition \ref{prop:DTD_monotonic_subseq}, is true and is not affected by the incorrect argument used in \cite{parada2024disaggregated}.
+However, we show in Proposition \ref{prop:OR_non_monotonic_subseq} that it does not extend to the OR policy.